WillLillis/lspresso-shot/README.md

 #[test]
 fn it_does_the_hover_thing() {
     let hover_test_case = TestCase::new(
-        "Path to server"
+        "Path to server",
-        "Source file name",
+        TestFile::new("Source file name", "Contents")
-        "Source file contents"
     )
     .cursor_pos(Some(Position::new(0, 0)))
     .other_file( // Optional
-        "Other file name",
+        TestFile::new("Other file name", "Other contents")
-        "Other file contents"
     );

     lspresso_shot!(test_hover(